Best no foreign transaction fee credit cards in Canada 2025

 With a bit of research you can pick from international debit or prepaid cards, or travel credit cards which have features designed for ease of use overseas, allowing you to spend and make cash withdrawals internationally without unexpected and inflated costs.

-This guide walks through no foreign transaction fee cards from well known Canadian banks, specialist providers, and some top low cost alternatives like the Wise card.
+This guide walks through no foreign transaction fee credit cards from well known Canadian banks, as well as low-cost debit and prepaid cards from specialist providers, such as Wise card and KOHO Extra.

-Key points: Best cards with no foreign transaction fees
+Key points: Best credit cards with no foreign transaction fees

 ---|---|